syafiqapextreasure/midjourney-web/README.md

 vim .env
 ```

-Add your Discord Auth token, Channel ID, Discord Bot Token, AND your vtracer dir using `which vtracer`
+Add your Discord Auth token, Channel ID, Discord Bot Token, AND your vtracer dir using `which vtracer`.
+MIDJOURNEY_VERSION can be obtained by sending a prompt to MidJourney and inspect the network payload.

 # Run